thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 All `state transitions` should be added in the `constructor` of the state class, since we only want to add these transitions *once* for each state machine.

-Every state machine maintains `state variables` that can be read / written via a set of APIs in the `PsyanimFSMState`.
+Every state machine maintains `state variables` that can be read / written to from any `state` via a set of APIs in the `PsyanimFSMState`.
 These `state variables` can be used to trigger transitions.

 The general workflow for implementing a `PsyanimFSMState` is as follows: